 Portfolio Portfolio-II Class

-Annual fund operating exper ises

-(expenses that you pay each ye ar as a

-percentage of the value of your inv vestment)
+Annual fund operating expenses (expenses that you pay each year as a percentage of the value of your investment)

-Management fees 0.85 % ^a 0.85 % ^a
+0.85 %a 0.85 %a

-Distribution and service (12b-1) fees - 0.25
+- 0.25

-Other expenses - -
+-

-Total annual fund operating expenses 0.85 1.10
+0.85 1.10

-Fee waiver/expense reimbursement (0.01) ^a (0.01) ^a
+(0.01) ^a (0.01) ^a

-Total annual fund operating expenses after fee

-waiver/expense reimbursement 0.84 a 1.09 a
+Total annual fund operating expenses after fee waiver/expense reimbursement 0.84 a 1.09 a

+ses ar as a restment) 0.85 % 0.85

-a T. Rowe Price Associates, Inc., has contractually agreed (at least through April 30, 2024) to waive a portion of the fund's management fees in order to limit the fund's management fees to 0.84% of the fund's average daily net assets.
+T. Rowe Price Associates, Inc., has contractually agreed (at least through April 30, 2024) to waive a portion of the fund's management fees in order to limit the fund's management fees to 0.84% of the fund's average daily net assets.
 Thereafter, this agreement will automatically renew for one-year terms unless terminated or modified by the fund's Board of Directors.
-Any fees waived under this agreement are not subject to reimbursement to T. Rowe Price Associates, Inc., by the fund.
+Any fees waived under this agreement are not subject to reimbursement to T. Rowe Price Associates, Inc., by the fund